 I had previously connected with two video designers (editors?
 Producers?
 I’m not sure of the right term here) whose work I liked, so I reached out to both of them to get a quote.
-The two I contacted were:
+The list has since expanded to include the following:

 - Josh McDowell (www.behance.net/mcscowl), who created the Gloomhaven project video